bobbyjoe91/GO-CLI/README.md

 Developed as the second stage final assignment of SEA Compfest X

-GO-CLI is an transportation application for everyone.
-GO-CLI conects drivers and users through command-line interface program.
-For your daily transportation need, GO-CLI make the process of "ride-hailing" for every user easy.
+GO-CLI is an transportation application that conects drivers and users through command-line interface program.
+For your daily transportation need, GO-CLI make the process of "ride-hailing" easy for every user.
 This program also provides user the experience of using GO-CLI command line with intuitive syntaxes.

 ### Requirements and Installation
 GO-CLI.zip and Ruby 2.5.0 are required to run GO-CLI application.
 The most reccommended operating system for GO-CLI app is Linux and OSX because of the Terminal it has.
 GO-CLI requires Terminal or Bash Shell because its syntaxes can only be recognized by Terminal.